The Human Truth Foundation

 q=199.

 Thailand is generally poor at ensuring human rights and freedom compared to the rest of the world.
-Thailand comes in the best 20 in its success in fighting anti-semitic prejudice20.
-It does better than average in terms of LGBT equality21, opposing gender inequality22 and in supporting press freedom23.
+Thailand comes in the best 20 in terms of its success in fighting anti-semitic prejudice20.
+It does better than average when it comes to LGBT equality21, opposing gender inequality22 and in supporting press freedom23.
 But, things still need to improve in Thailand.
-Thailand does worse than average in the rate of gender bias (from 7 indicators)24 (still low for Asia), commentary in Human Rights Watch reports25 (still good for Asia), supporting personal, civil & economic freedoms26, its average Freedom in the World rating, eliminating modern slavery27, its nominal commitment to Human Rights28 and in freethought29.
+Thailand does worse than average for the rate of gender bias (from 7 indicators)24 (still low for Asia), commentary in Human Rights Watch reports25 (still good for Asia), supporting personal, civil & economic freedoms26, its average Freedom in the World rating, eliminating modern slavery27, its nominal commitment to Human Rights28 and in freethought29.
 The rich and the poor live completely different lives; just 1% of the popuation draws 20% of the country's entire income30.
 Military Prime Minister Gen. Prayuth Chan-ocha wields "absolute power without oversight or accountability" and he and his officials "cannot be held accountable for their rights violations"11.
 Civil rights are suffering and critics of the government are being suppressed and silenced and some protests have been violently dispersed.
 Thailand's fishing industry has become infamous for using modern slavery techniques to acquire and keep workers via human trafficking and debt bondage techniques31.

 For tables, charts and commentary, see: